SSyncropel Docs

 | jq '{did: .federation_manifest.daemon.did, kinds: .federation_manifest.advertises.kinds}'

-If the peer's manifest doesn't advertise a matching value, the CLI exits non-zero with peer does not advertise <kind>.
-Useful for scripted "is this peer willing to accept this kind?" checks before you initiate a pair.
+If the peer doesn't advertise a match, the command exits non-zero — a quick scripted "is this peer willing to accept this kind?" check before you initiate a pair.

 {